itsKuba/itsKuba.github.io/_architecture/40_elblag-grainary-island.markdown

   - elblag-grainary-island_06.jpg
 thumbnail: elblag-grainary-island_thumbnail.jpg
 ---
-Competition Project for the Grainary Island in the city centre of Elblag, Poland.
+Urban planning competition project for the Grainary Island in the city centre of Elblag, Poland.
 <br />
 <br />
 {% for image in page.images %}